asamallab/ReCAnt/README.md

 ---

-Note: All codes were tested on Python version 3.11 and R version 4.4.2
+Note: All codes were tested on Python version 3.11 and R version 4.4.2.
+Before running the codes, ensure that file paths are set correctly, as some files are located in the `external_data` folder and others in the `Data` folder outside the `Code` folder.